sohyunwriter/LangChain-OpenTutorial/docs/13-LangChain-Expression-Language/08-RunnableWithMessageHistory.md

 ### Testing Conversation Continuity

 **First Interaction**
-- You can call the function/chain as before.
+- You can call the function / chain as before.

 ```python
 # Initial query with new session ID